manticoresoftware/manticoresearch/manual/Creating_a_table/Data_types.md

 ## Float vector

 <!-- example for creating float_vector -->

-Float vector attributes allow storing variable-length lists of floats.
-It's important to note that this concept differs from multi-valued attributes.
-Multi-valued attributes (MVAs) are essentially sets; they do not preserve value order, and duplicate values are not retained.
-In contrast, float vectors perform no additional processing on values during insertion.
+Float vector attributes allow storing variable-length lists of floats, primarily used for machine learning applications and similarity searches.
+This type differs from multi-valued attributes (MVAs) in several important ways:
+- Preserves the exact order of values (unlike MVAs which may reorder)
+- Retains duplicate values (unlike MVAs which deduplicate)
+- No additional processing during insertion (unlike MVAs which sort and deduplicate)

+### Usage and Limitations
+- Currently only supported in real-time tables
+- Can only be utilized in KNN (k-nearest neighbor) searches
+- Not supported in plain tables or other functions/expressions
+- When used with KNN settings, you cannot `UPDATE` `float_vector` values.
+Use `REPLACE` instead
+- When used without KNN settings, you can `UPDATE` `float_vector` values
-Float vector attributes can be used in k-nearest neighbor searches; see [KNN search](../Searching/KNN.md).
+- Float vectors cannot be used in regular filters or sorting

-** Currently, `float_vector` fields can only be utilized in KNN search within real-time tables and the data type is not supported in any other functions or expressions, nor is it supported in plain tables. **
+- The only way to filter by `float_vector` values is through vector search operations (KNN)

+### Common Use Cases
+- Image embeddings for similarity search
+- Text embeddings for semantic search
+- Feature vectors for machine learning
+- Recommendation system vectors

 <!-- intro -->
 ##### SQL: